biboyd/SALSA/docs/source/installation.rst

   $ conda env create --file environment.yml
   $ conda activate salsa-env

-Now you should be able to painlessly install salsa as described above!
+Now you should be able to painlessly install SALSA as described above!

 .. note::
   This installs mpi4py using conda.
 This may cause problems if you already have